pierangeloc/ray-tracer-zio/post/ray-tracer.md

 For an introduction to environmental effects, please refer to ZIO documentation, especially the [overview](https://zio.dev/docs/overview/overview_index) and the [module pattern](https://zio.dev/docs/howto/howto_use_module_pattern) sections.

 # Building a ray tracer
-A ray tracer simulates the behavior of rays of light as they hit the objects in a world, ending up hitting a camera sensors.
+A ray tracer simulates the behavior of rays of light as they hit the objects in a world, ending up hitting sensors on a camera.
 There are a number of resources on the web to build ray tracers, but I followed [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge).

 Since most of the rays acting upon a scene don't hit the camera, the most efficient process is to see how rays _outgoing_ from a camera hit the objects in the world, and then see how those rays actually originated, taking into account multiple effects such as shadows, light reflection and diffusion, and world reflection on reflective surfaces.